aviwidgerson8/aviwidgerson8.github.io/posts/UPSC - Blog/Notes/Learning Notes/Current Affairs/Consolidations/Daily News Analysis/Insights IAS/2021/April 2021.md

 ## 2nd April
 - [ ] What is Attention Motion ?
 - [ ] What is State Police Complaints Authority recommended by SC ? platform for people to register complain on police
-- [ ] #judgements : What are the recommendations made in Prakash Singh vs Union of India, 2006 Judgement ?
 - [ ] What are State Security Commissions recommended by SC ?
 What are prescribed functions ?
 What is Naitonal Security Commission in this regards ?
-- [ ] #committees : What are Ribeiro Committee ?
-Malimath Committee ?
-- [ ] #map #lakes : Lake Baikal ?
 - [ ] What is Baikal - Gigaton Volume Detector ?
 What is its significance ?
 What is its objective ?
 - [ ] What are quarks ?
 What is Higgs Field ?
 What is Anti-Matter ?
 - [ ] How are interest rates of Small Savings Schemes decided based on yields of G-Secs etc.?
-- [ ] #defence-exercises : Shantir Ograshena ?
 - [ ] What are Joint Logistics Nodes ?
 Where do they exist ?
 What is their significance ?

 ## 3rd April
-- [ ] #reports : Global Gender Gap Report ? by World Bank ?
-What are latest standings of India ?
 - [ ] What is National Policy for Rare Diseases, 2021 ?
 What is its significance ?
 What are beneficiary conditions for this scheme ?
-- [ ] #map : Bandar Abbas Port ?
 - [ ] What is Article - 19(1)(g) ?
 What is Article - 16(4) ?
 What are the judgements related to provisions mandating reservation ?
 What are the relative powers of states & cenre in this aspect ?
 - [ ] What is HSN Code ?
 What is its significance ?
 - [ ] What is World Customs Organization (WCO) ?
 What are its functions ?
 What is its mandate ?
 Who is its authority ?